-Notice is hereby given that the Annual Stockholders' Meeting ("Meeting" or "ASM") of Anglo Philippine Holdings Corporation (the "Company") will be held on July 30, 2021 (Friday) at 2:00 pm.
+Notice is hereby given that the Annual Stockholders' Meeting ("Meeting" or "ASM") of Anglo Philippine Holdings Corporation (the "Company") will be held on July 29, 2022 (Friday) at 2:00 pm.
 The Meeting will be conducted virtually and attendance at the meeting will be via remote communication only.
 The Agenda for the Meeting shall be as follows

-- 1. Call to Order - 2.
-Proof of Notice and Certification of Quorum - 3.
-Approval of Minutes of Stockholders' Meeting September 29, 2020 - 4.
-Management Report - 5.
-Approval of the Company's Annual Report and Audited Financial Statements for the year 2020 - 6.
-Ratification of Corporate Acts and Resolutions - 7.
-Amendment to APO's Articles of Incorporation: Article IV - 8.
-Amendment to APO's By-laws: Articles II, III, and IV - 9.
-Election of Directors - 10.
-Appointment of External Auditor - 11.
-Other Matters - 12.
-Adjournment
+- 1. Call to Order

+- 2. Proof of Notice and Certification of Quorum

+- 3. Approval of Minutes of Stockholders' Meeting July 30, 2021

+- 4. Management Report

+- 5. Approval of the Company's Annual Report and Audited Financial Statements for the year 2021

+- 6. Ratification of Corporate Acts and Resolutions

+- 7. Election of Directors

+- 8. Appointment of External Auditor

+- 9. Other Matters

+- 10. Adjournment

-Only stockholders of record at the close of business hours on May 10, 2021, are entitled to notice of, and to vote at this meeting.
+Only stockholders of record at the close of business hours on May 31, 2022, are entitled to notice of, and to vote at this meeting.

 In light of the current conditions and in support of the measures to prevent the spread of COVID-19, there will be no physical meeting.
 Stockholders may only attend and participate in the meeting by remote communication.
-Stockholders who intend to attend by remote communication are required to accomplish the Registration Form and submit it together with the required documents to info@anglophil.com on or before July 23, 2021.
+Stockholders who intend to attend by remote communication are required to accomplish the Registration Form 1 and submit it together with the required documents to info@anglophil.com on or before July 22, 2022.
 The link through which the Meeting may be accessed shall be sent to the email address of the registered stockholder.
 Stockholders may vote electronically in absentia, subject to validation procedures.
 The procedures for participating in the meeting through remote communication and for casting of votes in absentia are set forth in the Guidelines on Participation by Remote Communication and discussed in the Information Statement (SEC Form 20-IS).

 If you are unable to join the virtual meeting but wish to vote on items in the agenda, you may appoint the Chairman as your proxy with specific voting instructions which will be duly counted.
-Duly accomplished Proxies shall be submitted by email to the Office of the Corporate Secretary at info@anglophil.com for inspection, validation, and recording at least seven (7) days before the opening of the Annual Stockholders' Meeting, or on/or before July 23, 2021.
+Duly accomplished Proxies shall be submitted by email to the Office of the Corporate Secretary at info@anglophil.com for inspection, validation, and recording at least seven (7) days before the opening of the Annual Stockholders' Meeting, or on/or before July 22, 2022.
 The Proxy Validation Committee will inspect, examine, and validate the sufficiency of the proxy forms received.
 We enclose a sample Registration/Proxy form for your convenience.